stevenc49/stevenc49.github.io/pages/journal.md

 Did the Hackerrank Data Engineer BS assessment yesterday.
 It was pretty BS.
 It's a good reminder that these algo questions are the easiest way to go if you get good at them.

+P.S. need to categorize binary search as its own categories and practice a bunch of those questions, just like strings

 ### Jun 7